 - Another thing: When you get to an intersection and you find a red light, a red light is to go straight or to turn left, but not to turn right.
 If you see that from your left there are no cars coming, then you can turn right smoothly.
 As always, do it carefully.
 If it takes a little bit because you’re not sure, don’t worry.

-- Another thing that’s a little different is joining to highways.
+- Another thing that´s a little different is when you get on (or enter) a freeway.
 In many of them you’ll find a traffic light for each lane, which runs alternately, allowing each lane to get into the highway.
 It’s something very useful indeed, and well thought out.
 As always, do not skip that traffic light!
 They take the safety distance between cars quite seriously, not like us.
 Do not come too close to the car that is before you, and take it easy; they usually let you have space to overtake.

 Well, after these few driving tips, we’ll continue on with our post.

 Los Angeles is a huge city, really huge.
 You have to know where you want to go or what you want to see; if not, you’re lost.
 What must you see in Los Angeles?
 The beaches, for starters: Santa Monica Beach, Malibu Beach and Venice Beach.
 You may also be interested in seeing El Matador Beach, Manhattan Beach and Hermosa Beach.
 All of them should be POIs on your GPS.

 They are beautiful and famous beaches.
 I also have to tell you that I have seen a lot of beaches in Europe that are similar or better.